 Van Oostanen leads us to Rembrandt, one of the best draftsman ever.
 I have long admired Rembrandt’s drawn and painted work.
 His self portraits show a man in all stages of his life.
 His earliest ones are great experiments in light, going well beyond the paint into the textures of reality itself.
 His control of tones is quite amazing, the thickness of the neck, the wild hair, the superb gradation of the grey background, the solidity of the jaw, the mystery of light on his face.

-He explored his own human frailty to great depths, and some of his late self portraits show sadness and melancholy as well as humor and a kind of Mark Twain, in his cynical, later years would have understood.
+He explored his own human frailty to great depths, and some of his late self portraits show sadness and melancholy as well as humor.
+Mark Twain, in his cynical, later years would have understood very well.

 Delatour’s ( his own spelling of his name) other work is very finely done in pastel , but is again of the the uber-rich, and does not interest me much, with the possible exception of his portrait of Voltaire.